Offshore wind has been highly successful overseas, with China, Germany and the UK leading the way.

 Challenge 2: Costs

-Dealing with a high water depth and requiring maritime engineering to build the structures – its upfront installation costs are high.
+Dealing with high water depths and requiring maritime engineering to build the structures, the upfront installation costs for offshore wind projects are significantly high.
 The average upfront cost in 2018 for a 1000MW offshore wind project was estimated to be more than US$4 billion, according to the International Energy Association.
-Comparing this to onshore which roughly costs US$1.75 billion, it’s more than double.
-In saying that, the IEA predicts costs to drop as much as 40% over the next decade.
+In comparison, onshore wind projects roughly cost US$1.75 billion, making offshore projects more than double the cost.

 Challenge 3: Environmental Impact

-– Ecosystem Disruption
+Ecosystem Disruption

-– Underwater Noise
+Underwater Noise

-– Electromagnetic Fields
+Electromagnetic Fields

 Challenge 4: Experience / Manpower Shortage